Learning Decomposed Contextual Token Representations from Pretrained and Collaborative Signals for Generative Recommendation: Method

 \subsection{DECOR Training}

 As shown in Figure~\ref{fig:pipeline}, the proposed DECOR is integrated into every forward pass.
 We first apply decomposed embedding fusion to compute the encoder input embeddings by combining pretrained semantic embeddings with collaborative representations.
 During the autoregressive generation process, we replace the static embedding lookup with contextualized token composition, where each token embedding is dynamically adapted based on the generated context, which enables token embedding representations to evolve during training.
+To ensure semantic consistency, we reuse the fused vocabulary embeddings as the weights for the final prediction head.
 DECOR retains pretrained semantics and adapts to recommendation signals, effectively addressing both \textit{(C1)} suboptimal static tokenization and \textit{(C2)} discarded text semantics within a unified framework.